antonlindstrom/sysbuilder/README.md

     sudo ./create_vm mymachine.example.com /path/to/template.qcow /path/to/vm/storage

+To remove a VM, use the following command:

+    sudo ./destroy_vm mymachine.example.com

 ## Details

 Due to the lack of KVM support in Packer, we're building the image in